ShawnShiSS/single-sign-on/README.md

 * Entity Framework Core support for database schema management using migrations (Code first approach)
 * Support database auto-creation at application startup in development environment for fast up and running
 * Support initial data-seeding at application startup in development environment for fast up and running
+* (future feature) Support API endpoints to the SSO application as local API endpoints to manage users

 # Getting Started
 * Clone the repo